SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 Base nodes validate the transaction as follows:

 * They check that the usual Mimblewimble balance holds by summing inputs and outputs and validating against the excess signature.
-This check does not change.
-Nor do the other validation rules, such as confirming that all inputs are in the UTXO set etc.
+This check does not change nor do the other validation rules, such as confirming that all inputs are in the UTXO set etc.
 * The sender signature \\(s_{Ma}\\) on Bob's output,
 * The input _script_ must execute successfully using the provided input data; and the script result must be a valid public key,